QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 ### `T: refactor`
 #### Description
-For pull requests that make internal refactors and do not change any API, such as bugfixes.
+For pull requests that make internal refactors and do not change any API, such as bugfixes or buildscript changes.

 **Required Approvals**: 1
 - At least 1 approval must come directly from each library team whos code the pull request modifies.